Hezkore/Ubuntu-Post-Install-Manager/readme.md

 To fix this; disable **"Run Steam when my computer starts"** in Steam settings.\
 You can run the script and check **"Configure Steam to run at start"** in step **"7.
 Configuration"** to have Steam start minimized at start.

+## Linux information

+GNOME is a desktop *(the G in GNOME is **not** silent)*.\
+Some other popular desktops are KDE Plasma, XFCE and Cinnamon.\
+A desktop is typically just a pack of applications *(like a settings manager application, text editor etc.)*, a taskbar *(if the desktop even uses one)* and a set of shortcut keys.\
+Rendering is done using X11 or the newer Wayland.\
+Windows/GUI are usually handled by the GTK or QT GUI toolkits.\
+A Linux distro is *usually* just a pre-defined desktop, extra applications, a login screen, default settings and X11/Wayland already installed.\
+Linux itself is just a kernel.

 If you're new to the GNOME file browser *(aka.
 Nautilus)* you'll quickly notice that clicking the current directory path at the top does nothing, you instead need to press **CTRL + L** to edit it.\
 *(Good for copying or pasting paths)*